 - Have an email subscription form

 Investing in numerous forms of traffic, an average e-commerce site enjoys reasonable traffic.
-This traffic runs through the sales funnel.
+This traffic runs through the sales funnel. (this guide is worth a read to learn more about sales funnels).
 The beginning of the sales funnel is the widest.
 It contains the raw traffic pouring into your site.
 As visitors move along the funnel, it gets narrower with many of them finding their way out.
 Only a handful will make it to the end.
 Even at that, there’s no guarantee that they’ll make a purchase.

 According to Hubspot, 99% of first-time visitors don’t buy anything.
 Don’t let them go just like that.
 A visitor who didn’t patronize you today could be your highest spender tomorrow.
 But you can only create room for that if you get their contact for subsequent communication.

 Every visitor to your website is a potential customer.
 Nurture them to that level by installing an email subscription form before you launch.
 It’s a lot easier to get customers to drop their emails than make them buy from you.
 With their email in hand, you have a point of contact for follow-ups.

 - Install a CRM software